Menu Close

 Getting around in Malacca is relatively convenient, with several transportation options available:

 Walking: Many of Malacca’s attractions, particularly in the historic city center, are within walking distance of each other.
-Exploring on foot allows you to soak in the city’s charm and discover hidden gems along the way.
+Exploring on foot allows you to take your time discovering hidden gems along the way.

 Bicycle: Renting a bicycle is a popular and eco-friendly way to explore Malacca.
 Several rental shops offer bicycles for hourly or daily rates, allowing you to pedal around the city at your own pace.